Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Evaluating Generalization

 \subsection{Visualizations}

-As a qualitative evaluation, we plot the predictions of our networks, the \textit{physics} baseline and the ground truth object motion for 200 repetitions of the same push configuration.
-All pushes have the same pushing angle ($0^{\circ}$), velocity ($20 \frac{mm}{s}$) and contact point, but we sample a different transformation of the whole scene for each push, such that the object's pose in the image varies between the pushes.
+As a qualitative evaluation, we plot the predictions of our networks, the \textit{physics} and \textit{neural dyn} baselines and the ground truth object motion for 200 repetitions of the same push configuration.
+The data for these repeated pushes is available with the MIT Push dataset.
+All repetitions have the same nominal pushing angle ($0^{\circ}$), velocity ($20 \frac{mm}{s}$) and contact point, but the exact values vary slightly between individual pushes.
+To keep the visual input diverse, we also sample a different transformation of the whole scene for each repetition, such that the object's pose in the image varies.
 The networks were trained on the full dataset from Experiment~\ref{sec:results-exp1}.

-The results shown in Figure~\ref{fig-variance} illustrate that the ground truth object motion for the same push varies greatly with two distinct modes.
-By comparing with the prediction of the analytical model we can estimate how much of this variance is due to slight changes in the push configuration (which also reflect in the analytical model) and how much is caused by other, non-deterministic effects.
+The results shown in Figure~\ref{fig-variance} illustrate that the resulting ground truth object motion for the same push configuration varies greatly between trials.
+Especially in terms of object rotation, the distribution of outcomes shows two distinct modes (one close to the overall mean and one with notably stronger object rotation).
+By comparing the ground truth with the prediction of the analytical model, we can estimate how much of this variance is due to slight changes in the push configuration between trials (these also reflect in the analytical model) and how much is caused by other, non-deterministic effects.

 The predictions of \textit{hybrid} and the analytical model are very similar.
-This shows that the state-representation that the neural network part of \textit{hybrid} predicts is mostly accurate.
-This is confirmed in Figure~\ref{fig-contact} where we plot the estimated contact points and normals.
+This again shows that the state-representation that the neural network part of \textit{hybrid} predicts is mostly accurate.
+The plotted contact point and normal estimates in Figure~\ref{fig-contact} further confirm this.
 Adding an error-correction term to the \textit{hybrid} architecture improves the average estimation quality a little, but also increases the variance of the predictions.